 Bookings times are from noon on Sundays to noon on Sundays.
 It is important that signs are removed on time at noon on Sundays to allow the next applicant to put their sign up.

-The community notice boards are checked regularly by a Council officer who has the authority to remove and dispose of any sign which does not meet the criteria set out in the application form.
+- It is the responsibility of the applicant to ensure signs are placed in the allocated sign board.
+The community notice boards are checked regularly by a Council officer who has the authority to remove and dispose of any sign that does not meet the criteria set out in the application.

 Council will be utilising the services of Phantom Billstickers to act as our agent and improve the delivery of poster services in Nelson.
 Phantom Billstickers have partnerships with many other local authorities around New Zealand.
-They provide a neutral third party to make sure posters are placed fairly.
-The work they’ll be carrying out includes:
+They are a neutral third party to ensure posters are placed fairly.
+Their responsibilities include:

-- Getting rid of graffiti, inappropriate displays and repairing damage on the bollards
+- Removing graffiti, inappropriate displays and repairing any damage

 - Managing poster displays promoting arts, events, not-for-profit and public good